A sneak peek at Baylor’s Class of 2022

 Every summer, we take a look at some of the freshmen who will be joining the Baylor Family come fall.
 Here’s your first look at some of the members of Baylor’s Class of 2022:

 * Two years ago, Carlie Toliver’s grandmother passed away following a long battle with Alzheimer’s disease.
 Remembering her grandmother’s love of music, Carlie and a friend organized a benefit concert, “Music for Memory,” that raised $2,000 in its first year for Alzheimer’s research and support.
-Sharing her grandmother’s love for music, Carlie — a National Merit finalist from Ruston, La. — will be a voice performance major at Baylor starting this fall.
+Sharing her grandmother’s love for music, Carlie — a National Merit finalist from Ruston, La. — will be a piano performance major at Baylor starting this fall.

 * After four years as Midland High School’s mascot, Colbie York is headed to Baylor to continue her spirit squad role — this time, performing as Marigold, Bruiser’s female friend that was introduced last fall.
 Colbie, an incoming neuroscience major, was so excited about the opportunity at Baylor that she actually skipped her high school prom for tryouts; her success guarantees that she’ll continue in the footsteps of her father, who she says performed as mascot for both his high school and college, too.